 An earthy, hearty version of the classic Italian dish, this recipe stars juicy, tender pieces of chicken leg, braised in white wine with mushrooms, onion, and tomato.
-It tastes like it spent hours in the oven, even though it's done in about an hour.
+Mushrooms not your thing?
+Try chicken cacciatore with red peppers instead.
+Both recipes taste like they've spent hours in the oven, even though they're done in about an hour.

 Why It Works